Skip to main content

 Get in touch

-INDICATION: TZIELD is indicated to delay the onset of Stage 3 T1D in adult and paediatric patients 8 years of age and older with Stage 2 T1D.3
+INDICATION: TZIELD is indicated to delay the onset of Stage 3 T1D in adult and paediatric patients 8 years of age and older with Stage 2 T1D.5

-*Additional risk includes one or more of the following: first-degree relative with T1D, elevated genetic risk for T1D if tested, dysglycaemia (e.g. impaired fasting glucose or impaired glucose tolerance), or history of stress hyperglycaemia.2
+*High-risk patients are patients with one or more of the following: first-degree relative with TID, elevated genetic risk for T1D if tested, dysglycaemia (e.g. impaired fasting glucose or impaired glucose tolerance), or history of stress hyperglycaemia.2

-AAb, autoantibody; HbA1c, glycated haemoglobin; ISPAD, International Society for Pediatric and Adolescent Diabetes; SNOMED, Systematized Nomenclature of Medicine; T1D, Type 1 diabetes.
+AAb, autoantibody; BSPED, British Society for Paediatric Endocrinology and Diabetes; CGM, continuous glucose monitor; DKA, diabetic ketoacidosis; HbA1c, glycated haemoglobin; ISPAD, International Society for Pediatric and Adolescent Diabetes; OGTT, oral glucose tolerance test; SNOMED, Systematized Nomenclature of Medicine; T1D, Type 1 diabetes.

 1. Haller MJ, et al. Horm Res Paediatr.
 2024; 97(6): 529–545.